Are you a good example of health and vitality?

 Fitness tests: The Rockport walking test will give you a VO2 Max measurement based on your heart rate after a 1 mile brisk walk.
 The Cooper Test will give you a peer based fitness score from your best effort at a 1.5 mile run.

 Goals: Work toward being able to exercise vigorously for at least 30 minutes, and reach at least an average level of cardio fitness for your age.
-For a general guide to progress to this level of fitness, see my free exercise program and workout plans.
+For a general guide to progress to this level of fitness, see my free exercise program.

 Workouts: My article on high intensity interval training (HIIT) has introductory and intermediate level training routines.
 HIIT is a proven, efficient method to improve your cardio conditioning.